lastefoto-ee/beebifoto/content/en/post/pregnancy-photoday-silhouette/index.md

 ---
 title: Photoday "Silhouettes"
-subtitle: Photo day for pregnant women
+subtitle: Photo day for pregnant ladies

 # Summary for listings and search engines
 summary: Photo day for pregnant ladies will take place on May 28, 2021 in Tallinn